dpakGit/DevOps_Traning/MY_KUBERNETES/MY_KUBERNETES/Resources or Assigning Resources/README.md

 .....................................
 Kubernetes understands the unit u for micro, thus 200u = 0.2m, however I believe the minimum amount of CPU you can assign is 1m and that’s defined by the Linux kernel, so anything less than that will be rounded up.

+SOURCE : - GEMINI AI

+The reason you're seeing a CPU limit of 1m instead of the requested 0.2m in your pod description is due to Kubernetes rounding up resource requests and limits.

+Here's a breakdown of what's happening:

+Requested CPU: 0.2m (200 millicores) - This is the value you specified in your pod.yaml file.
+Rounding: Kubernetes rounds up resource requests and limits to the nearest whole millicore.
+In your case, 0.2m gets rounded up to 1m (1000 millicores).
+This rounding behavior applies to both CPU requests and limits.
+It's important to be aware of this when setting resource constraints for your pods.

+Here are some additional points to consider:

+Impact: While rounding up to the nearest millicore might seem insignificant, it can affect resource allocation, especially for clusters with limited CPU resources.
+If you have many pods requesting small CPU amounts, rounding up could lead to oversubscription and potential performance issues.
+Alternatives: There are a few ways to address this rounding issue:
+Request the exact amount: If precise control is crucial, you can request the exact amount of CPU needed by your pod (e.g., 0.2m).
+However, keep in mind that requesting too low a value might lead to pod scheduling failures if there aren't enough resources available.
+Over-request slightly: You can strategically request a slightly higher value than what your pod actually needs.
+This can help avoid scheduling issues due to rounding, but be mindful not to over-request significantly, as it can waste cluster resources.
+By understanding Kubernetes resource rounding behavior, you can make informed decisions when setting CPU requests and limits for your pods, ensuring efficient resource utilization and optimal pod performance.